AdobeDocs/target.en/help/main/c-activities/activities.md

 ![Activities list](/help/main/c-activities/assets/activities-list-new.png)

-The Activities list provides an overview of all activities and lets you perform various actions:
+The [!UICONTROL Activities] list provides an overview of all activities and lets you perform various actions:

 | Element | Description |
 |--- |--- |